HIGH SCHOOL AND COLLEGE STUDY ABROAD COVID-19 PROTOCOLS FOR SPRING 2022

 - Follow local regulations related to social distancing, group gatherings, and the use of face mask.

-- Face Coverings – All students must arrive with face masks or face coverings and be prepared to use them following local regulations.
+- Face Coverings – All students must arrive with KN95 face masks or face coverings and be prepared to use them following local regulations.
 Note: KN95 are considered the only acceptable facemask in many locations.

 - Hand Washing – Individuals will be regularly reminded to wash their hands frequently.